griesenj/griesenj.github.io/_portfolio/simplesitephp.md

 * Provides functionality to sign up and remove an existing email address from a faux mailing list.
 * Displays existing roster data and provides a web form allowing new players to add their information to the roster.

+To see the website in action please reference the video and static images in the gallery section below.

 ## Technologies

 * HTML